Snow and Ice Control

-The city strives to sweep all primary and secondary streets and on-street bike lanes within three days of the end of a snowstorm to pick up any surplus materials.
+The city strives to sweep all primary and secondary streets and on-street bike lanes within three days of the end of a snowstorm to remove any surplus materials.

 Generally, like other Front Range communities, the city does not usually plow side and residential streets since most snow usually melts within a day or two and because side and residential street plowing would significantly increase costs, impacting other high-priority services.